|Here we shall take a glimpse at several general differences|

 prototype is as follows: I/BROUGHT/YOU A/PRSENT [sic]/

 KING OF/TERRA/FERMICS [sic].
-On the left is what
+On the right is what

 appears in the final version: HERE'S A/GIFT FOR YOU/OH